interledger-deprecated/tutorials/letter-shop/index.md

 Our next job is to start up the web server that will host our Letter Shop service.

 Whenever a customer visits the website we'll try to find a proof-of-payment token in the URL.
 If the token is there we'll try to redeem it and give the customer their letter.
 If not we'll generate the letter and the proof-of-payment token and store these for later.

-We'll then generate another token that is derived from the proof-of-payment token and give this to the customer to attach to their payment so we can reconcile the payment and this original request.
+Lastly we derive the condition for the payment (explained in more detail later) which we can give to the customer to send with their payment.
+This has an important function in Interledger but for our shop it's also useful to reconcile the payment and this original request.

 Replace the text `// Handle incoming web requests...` with the following: